bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% si_step Find the controls %}
 In the bottom right corner you will find buttons for simple command based flight.

-{% img Command based flight cotrols; medium; /images/tutorials/getting_started_with_lighthouse/command_flight_control.png %}
+{% img Command based flight controls; medium; /images/tutorials/getting_started_with_lighthouse/command_flight_control.png %}
 {% endsi_step %}
 {% si_step Take off and fly %}
 Click the **Take off** button to start flying and use the other controls to move around.
 {% endsi_step %}

-{% si_intro Userguides and theory %}
+{% si_intro Next %}

+* With the basestations V2.0, it is possible to fly more than 4 basestations however firmware configurations would need to be made.
+Please go to the [instructions to configure the Crazyflie for this](/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/multi_base_stations/)
 * Check out [the cfclient lighthouse tab user guide](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/lighthouse_tab/) for more explanation of each of the buttons.
-* [The system theory documentation](/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/) presents the indepth theory of the lighthouse positioning system
+* [The system theory documentation](/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/) presents the indepth theory of the lighthouse positioning system and more advanced guides

 {% endsi_intro %}